-This men's program begins Nov 16th culminating in a 3-day vision quest without food or water in the forests of Texas.
-Each group is limited to 6 hearty men.
+This men's brotherhood begins Jan, 2023, consists of 3 Sacred Hunting experiences and culminates in a 3-day vision quest without food or water in the forests of Texas.
+Each group is limited to 10 hearty men.

-Each man is added to a special community platform where we will share wins & challenges.
-We will have virtual group gatherings bi-weekly.
+Each man is added to a special community platform where we will share wins and challenges.
+Each month we do not have a hunt, we will meet in-person for facilitated connection games.

 Curated book chapters and sections will be offered to set the context and amplify the wisdom of others.
 You will have an opportunity to apply these in the group and daily life.

-Throughout the 3-month program, you will have an opportunity to "hot seat".
+Throughout the 8-month program, you will have an opportunity to "hot seat".
 Whatever you'd like to discuss, process, or work through 1 on 1.

 To stimulate introspection and contemplation especially after powerful, embodied exercises (like breathwork etc).